Kounta by Lightspeed uses an OAuth 2.0 compliant RESTful API for easy integration with third-party applications.

 This will take the user to a Kounta by Lightspeed page to login (if they haven't already) and then present them with a permissions dialog to grant access to your add-on.

-parameter, you fetch an access token and refresh token for this company by doing a POST to
+Using the code parameter, you fetch an access token and refresh token for this company by doing a POST to

 This will return something similar to: